-You might assume with a deer of this magnitude, the hunter would have realized right off that he had a record breaker.
+You might assume with a deer of this magnitude, the hunter would have realized right off that he had a record-breaker.
 But Hanson wasn't up to speed on antler scoring.
 Not only did he not know he'd shot a potential record, he didn't even take serious precautions to protect his trophy.
 For eight days the deer hung in a storage building on the farm - and there wasn't even a lock on the door.

-By the way, tooth wear showed that amazing buck to most likely have been only 4 1/2 year old.
+By the way, tooth wear showed the buck to most likely have been only 4 1/2 years old.
 His teeth weren't even that worn for a deer of such age.
 And he wasn't of huge body, as many older bucks in the prairie provinces are.
 Everything pointed to him having lived just long enough to grow a gigantic typical frame but not long enough to have added score-robbing abnormal points to it.
 The perfect buck had come along at the perfect time, and he'd met up with a hunter who could get the job done when the opportunity presented itself.

 Chasing the Story